It is the logic of our times:

 Twisting the truth was a commonplace in Hitler’s Germany, but politicians in many regimes use the same technique: a fact emphasised by George Orwell in Politics and the English Language (1946) and in Nineteen Eightyfour (1948).
 Orwell wrote of the misuse of language by politicians:

-“A mass of Latin words falls upon the facts like soft snow, blurring the outline and covering up all the details.
+‘A mass of Latin words falls upon the facts like soft snow, blurring the outline and covering up all the details.
 The great enemy of clear language is insincerity.
-When there is a gap between one’s real and one’s declared aims, one turns as it were instinctively to long words and exhausted idioms, like a cuttlefish spurting out ink.”
+When there is a gap between one’s real and one’s declared aims, one turns as it were instinctively to long words and exhausted idioms, like a cuttlefish squirting out ink.’

 When senior politicians speak today, it is essential to listen acutely to appreciate that they are simply staying on message whilst avoiding truth, accuracy or anything remotely approaching an answer to the question they have been asked.
-Even when they appear to be answering the question, you have to listen very closely.
-Remember the skilful evasions of Mr Howard when he was asked a question in Parliament by the Member for Chisholm:
+Even when they appear to be answering the question, you have to look very closely to see which part of the question they are answering.
+Remember the skillful evasions of Mr Howard when he was asked a question in Parliament by the Member for Chisholm: